saucelabs/sauce-docs/docs/mobile-apps/supported-devices.md

 * You need to use a very specific set of devices that aren't supported on the public cloud.
 * Your security team insists on dedicated devices.
-* You require a secure tunnel between your tests and our cloud to test.
-* You want to run automated/parallel tests across multiple devices.
+* You want to run automated parallel tests across multiple devices simultaneously.
 * You need specific settings which are set on the devices all the time.
-* You need to establish a secure [IPSec VPN connection](/secure-connections/ipsec-vpn).
+* You need to establish a secure [IPSec VPN connection](/secure-connections/ipsec-vpn) between your network and the Sauce Labs cloud.

 ### System Requirements